urbit/UIPs/UIPS/UIP-userperms.md

 When an agent affected by a permission is not locally known, a permission manager MAY prevent the granting of the permission, even if this would prevent installation.

 The recommendations around "known" agents SHOULD only apply to local agent interactions.
-Interactions that go over the network SHOULD be presented generically as "sharing data" or "reading". xx does that imply "poke over the network" and "watch over the network" perms shouldn't specify agent name? can we meaningfully narrow by mark?
+Interactions that go over the network SHOULD be presented generically as "sharing data" or "reading".

 When an agent affected by a permission is on the desk requesting the permission, a permission manager MAY collate it with similar permissions, or hide them completely.